billy-yoyo/TSPlate/README.md

 ## Why TSPlate?

 Unifies the definition of model types with model validation, with easy support for custom validation rules.
-Ontop of this it is extremely lightweight, with no dependencies and a package size of just 2.3kb.
+Ontop of this it is extremely lightweight, with no dependencies and a package size of just a few kb.

 It can easily be added to an existing project using the class template interface (`T.Class`)